Organizing the KonMari Way, With Folding Examples

 I. LOVE.
 Marie Kondo. (it’s okay, my husband knows).

 Marie Kondo makes me want to become a professional organizer.
 Her books are so inspirational!
 Especially when you know her journey and what she has done to create her own (tried and true) methods of organization.
-She has tried all those methods herself, before figuring out what works, and/or better ways to do things.
+She has tried everything before figuring out what works best.

 Folding the KonMari Way